bootdotdev/blog/content/computer-science/ai.md

 GitHub has been re-founded on copilot, rumors of an AI superior to GPT-4 are abounding, and you still can't even write a red-black tree.

-I'm rightfully asked quite frequently about the future of AI-assisted programming, and while the short answer is "I don't know", boy oh boy do I have some opinions to share.
+I'm rightfully asked frequently about the future of AI-assisted programming, and while the short answer is "I don't know", boy oh boy do I have some opinions to share.

 ## First, let's understand the state of the world